Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 • Two interchangeable base plates to work on 1/2″ to 3/4″ flooring

 The NuMax SFL618 is a lightweight hardwood flooring nailer built with a body made of aluminum.
 It has an ergonomic grip handle for easy maneuverability along with interchangeable base plates, which allows you to move from 1/2 inch to 3/4 inch plates according to hardwood floor thickness.
-Which one is really great for any floor nailer.
+Which makes it really great for flooring jobs.

 When using this NuMax floor nailer, owing to its extended handle, you will never face any achy back.
-You don’t have to hit hard, too, because its light strike bumper gives you low impact fastener driving.
-To push hardwood floors in place, it comes with a white rubber mallet.
+You don’t have to hit hard, too, because its light strike bumper gives you low-impact fastener driving.
+It comes with a white rubber mallet to push hardwood floors in place.

-Therefore it is an ideal tool for efficient handling of professional jobs and home DIY projects.
+Therefore it is an ideal tool for the efficient handling of professional jobs and home DIY projects.

 Features Of Numax SFL618